Galadriel: Fictional biography

+First Age

-Stories of Galadriel's life prior to the War of the Ring appear in both The Silmarillion and Unfinished Tales.
+Stories of Galadriel's life before the War of the Ring appear in The Silmarillion and Unfinished Tales.
+She was born in Valinor, a member of the royal House of Finwë.
 She was the only daughter and youngest child of Finarfin, prince of the Noldor, and of Eärwen, daughter of Olwë and cousin to Lúthien.
 Her elder brothers were Finrod Felagund, Angrod, and Aegnor.
-She was born in Valinor.
-She had the ability to peer into the minds of others to judge them fairly.
-She was a member of the royal House of Finwë.
 Galadriel was often called the fairest of all Elves, whether in Aman or Middle-earth.
+She could peer into the minds of others to judge them fairly.

 According to the older account of her story, sketched by Tolkien in The Road Goes Ever On and used in The Silmarillion, Galadriel was an eager participant and leader in the rebellion of the Noldor and their flight from Valinor; she was the "only female to stand tall in those days".
 She had, however, long since parted ways with Fëanor and his sons.
 In Beleriand she lived with her brother Finrod Felagund at Nargothrond and the court of Thingol and Melian in Doriath.
-In this account, she met Celeborn, a kinsman of Thingol, in Doriath.
 She carried some dark secrets from those times; she told Melian part of the violent story of the Silmarils and Morgoth's killing of Finwë, but did not mention the kinslaying of elves by elves.